Zebole/rails-yelp-mvp/README.md

-# README
+# Clone of YELP app using Ruby on Rails

+Users can :
-- See all restaurants
+* See all restaurants
-- See details about a restaurant
+* See details about a restaurant
-- Create a restaurant
+* Create a restaurant
-- Update a restaurant
+* Update a restaurant
-- Destroy a restaurant
+* Destroy a restaurant